Portmagee 9 Year Old Irish Whiskey

 We now worked on balancing and perfecting our blend.
 We kept enough 9-year-old single grain to preserve the approachability for whiskey beginners and added just enough 13-year-old single malt to add the character and depth expected by an Irish Whiskey aficionado without overpowering or compromising the really special maritime finish we had planned.

 Portmagee is named after Captain Theobald Magee, a Jacobean Smuggler who made Portmagee village and harbour his home port while running a highly successful smuggling business between Portugal, Spain and Ireland in the early 1700’s.
 Among the contraband he smuggled to Portmagee from Spain and Portugal were textiles, tobacco, wines and of course that staple of 1700’s seafarers, Caribbean Rum.

-What better finish for a whiskey to reflect the heritage of Portmagee than a dark rum cask finish.
-Portmagee Whiskey have sourced an exclusive supply of Barbados Rum Casks and this is the final capstone element that makes our Portmagee 9 Whiskey a true “Spirit of the Sea”.
+What better finish for a whiskey to reflect the heritage of Portmagee than a dark rum cask finish from Barbados the Caribbean home of Smugglers and Pirates in the early 1700s.
+Portmagee Whiskey has sourced an exclusive supply of Barbados Rum Casks to finish all of our whiskeys in.
+This is the final capstone element that makes our Portmagee 9 Whiskey a true “Spirit of the Sea”.